Positive playtimes for migrant and refugee children

 Research shows that bringing migrant and refugee children and their families together for culturally appropriate, fun and safe playgroups can significantly improve a child’s mental health and wellbeing, as well as help them to transition into school with more confidence.
 Groups like these can also build parenting skills and develop the social networks with families who share similar life experiences.

-Since 2007, Save the Children have been providing an integrated program for children and women from migrant and refugee backgrounds.
-Our playgroups, life skills classes, and family support help families settle successfully into the community.
+54 reasons provides an integrated program for children and women from migrant and refugee backgrounds.
+Our playgroups, life skills classes, and family support and case work to help families settle successfully into the community.
 These sustained wraparound services strengthen social networks, build personal and community capacity, and get children ready for the Australian school system.
 Across Australia, our It Takes a Village program is specifically designed to create a sense of community for migrant and refugee children and families as they adapt to life in Australia.

 Why multicultural playgroups are so important